 (519) 748-5220 ext.
 3993

-Faculty offices are located in the main building (4B area) and students are welcome to see individual faculty to discuss course work, assignments, or any other issues.
-During the first several days during the start of the semester faculty will explain how you can contact them outside of class time.
-Individual faculty timetables may be posted.
-As faculty have diverse teaching schedules, it is best to make an appointment to ensure he/she is available.
+Faculty offices are located in the main building (4B Administration area) and students are welcome to see individual Faculty to discuss course work, assignments, or any other issues.
+During the first several days during the start of the semester Faculty will explain how you can contact them outside of class time.
+Individual Faculty timetables may be posted.
+As Faculty have diverse teaching schedules, it is best to make an appointment to ensure your instructor is available.
 Faculty members will endeavour to reply to email messages within 48 business hours.

 Contacting Program Staff